 13. Disciplinary Interview

 A courtesy interview involving a person accused of violating the rules and procedures of an employee company.
-There are different types of interviews and the different skills needed to tackle them.
+There are different types of interviews and different skills needed to tackle them.
 A disciplinary interview is one of them to grab different types of interview techniques.

 14. Online Interview, or Video Interview